CapranDreams/BirdNet/README.md

 - You may need to open up firewall options.
 Do not open your ports up to the entire world, just your local network!
 - If you want to clone an existing BirdNetPi database into here:
   * Follow the instructions in examples/import_birdnetpi_db.ipynb
+- Find the folder BirdNET/birdnet/BirdNET_UI/data/ and add the folder "saved" to it.